Solar panels produce energy at DWR’s Pearblossom Pumping Plant in Pearblossom, Calif. DWR/2018

 The SWP has one of the cleanest power portfolios of all major utilities in California.
 DWR has been proactively responding to the evolving power market by reducing reliance on fossil fuel energy resources, assisting in maintaining grid reliability, and controlling energy costs for water customers.

-Fifty percent of the SWP’s power is provided by its own emission-free hydroelectric generation.
-The SWP, which is committed to reducing its carbon footprint, has a power portfolio consisting of 65 percent carbon-free resources, increasing to 75 percent by 2030 and 100 percent by 2045.
+With 55 percent of the SWP’s power provided by its own carbon-free hydroelectric generation, the SWP is committed to reducing its carbon footprint by having a power portfolio consisting of 100 percent carbon-free resources by 2035.
 DWR is finding innovative ways, such as adding solar to the system, to make this happen.

 Producer of Electricity